corpex/rubdian/README.md

 ## Important informations

 rubdian is currently in **alpha** state.
-This means it might do something not as expected and in the worst case cause serious problems if upgrading an actual blacklisted item due to a bug in the blacklist command.
+This means it might do something not as expected and in the worst case cause serious problems.
+For example upgrading an actual blacklisted item due to a bug in the blacklist command.

 rubdian is being developed in an environment with a hundreds of servers so we actually take care to not break things.
 Before we use the rubdian development branch (master) on our own, we test it in a simulated environment of a few servers.
 This does **not** mean that you can expect a working copy in this repository since we don't use any unit tests at all in the moment meaning there is a lot of room for bugs.